 Many archival accounts and archeological finds tell of ancient worship rituals that employed animal and human bloodletting, prostitution, exploitation, and other such practices.
 The Hebrew faith embraced animal sacrifices and rejected the rest, condemning human fertility rites, infanticide, and other abhorred elements of religions practiced by other peoples in the promised lands.

-While the Bible shares very little background about Jeroboam II, limited archeological finds seem to confirm the 2 Kings 14:25 description of Israel’s economic and military success under his reign, which analysts usually date from around 786 to 746 BC.
-Historians also identified evidence that supports the condemnation of Jeroboam in those verses (and other biblical sources, such as the Old Testament book of Amos) for doing “evil in the eyes of the Lord.”
+While the Bible shares very little background about Jeroboam II, limited archeological finds seem to confirm the 2 Kings 14:25 description of Israel’s economic and military success under his reign, which analysts usually date from around 793 to 753 BC or 786 to 746 BC.
+Historians also identified physical evidence that supports the condemnation of Jeroboam in those verses (and other biblical sources, such as the Old Testament book of Amos) for doing “evil in the eyes of the Lord.”

 That phrase, which appears more than 50 times in the Old Testament, usually refers to how individual Hebrew kings (or the people in general) rejected the Lord and participated in one or more hated worship practices from neighboring cultures.
-For more insight, read the Book of Hosea.
+For insight on this, read the books of Judges, 1st and 2nd Samuel, and Hosea.

 These trends could support why Benjamin fears the king intends to exploit him in some form of debauchery – ideas fueled by taunts, insinuations, and innuendo from other attendants to Jeroboam.
 Notice Benjamin offers no direct evidence to support this – just fears from what he heard.
 Have you been the target of such rumors, or seen people who panicked over such gossip?
 How often did those fears or concerns prove true?